timManas/MERNH_Redux/README.md

 # MERNH_Redux

+# Implementation
+- We have implemenetd 3 ways of fetching products from the backend
+1. HardCoded List
+2. Using async and axios in FE
+3. Using Redux

 **What you will need ?**
 Install the following in frontend folder:
 - redux
 - react-redux
 - redux-thunk
 - redux-devtools-extension

 **Steps**
 1. Create store.js